 Robust, well characterized preclinical models are essential for the advancement of targeted therapies for colorectal cancer.
-Patient derived xenografts (PDX) models display a true representation of the human genetic and phenotypic heterogeneity seen in patient populations and provide the most accurate approach to predicting an agent’s efficacy prior to entering the clinic.
-CrownBio has one of the largest collections of colorectal cancer PDX models, including subcutaneous and orthotopic models to more closely recapitulate the tumor microenvironment.
+Colon cancer Patient-derived xenograft (PDX) models display a true representation of the human genetic and phenotypic heterogeneity seen in patient populations and provide the most accurate approach to predicting an agent’s efficacy prior to entering the clinic.
+CrownBio has one of the largest collections of Colorectal cancer PDX models, including subcutaneous and orthotopic models to more closely recapitulate the tumor microenvironment.
 More